 - Medications That Might Cause Acne

-- Dose of medication: If a person takes a smaller dose, he may not experience acne, but may develop acne if he takes a larger dose.
+- Dose of medication: If someone takes a smaller dose, he may not experience acne, but may develop acne if he takes a larger dose.

 - Length of time: If someone takes the medication only a few times, he may not experience acne, but may develop acne if he takes it regularly for weeks or months.

-- History of acne: If a patient has experienced acne before, he may be more likely to develop drug-induced acne.2
+- History of acne: If someone has experienced acne before, he may be more likely to develop drug-induced acne.1,2

 Regular Acne Vs. Drug-induced Acne